CSR in Context Chapter 8:

 - finally, again contrary to what many believe, you are more likely to be burgled or mugged if you live in a poor area than if you live in a middle-class area; you are yet more likely to be attacked if you are black and poor (source lost, sorry).

-and relative poverty: when someone does not have the means to provide
+poverty: when someone does not have the means to provide for their basic

 poverty.
 The latter is more controversial as a definition, and some social

 scientists would say it is not useful, since someone who is relatively poor in

 I have put together some statistics in the notes that follow.
 These are just a